btsdigital/bot-api-contract/docs/pages/model/DeleteMessage.md

 <i>Service to group dialog</i>
 <p>
 <ul>
-<li>Service isn't able to delete a message sent to a group dialog is it's not a member of this group and has no administrator role and BOT_DELETE_MESSAGE permission assigned;
+<li>Service isn't able to delete a message sent to a group dialog is it's not a member of this group and has no administrator role and  permission to delete;
 </li>
 <li>Service isn't able to delete message in a group if it was sent more than 2 days ago.
 </li>